How To Increase Your Credit Score the Right Way

 Once you fully pay off a card, do a little dance but don’t close the account.
 At least, not yet.
 Closing credit card accounts can hurt your credit score, so for now, it’s best to keep it open and just ensure that you keep paying it off.

 So, how can you get around this?
-One way is with a secured credit card.
+One way is with a secured credit card, which don't have the same credit score requirements as unsecured cards.

 Otherwise, secured credit cards function just like any other credit card, which means making regular payments will boost your credit score.